 Want to learn more about the Feinberg School of Medicine?
 These FAQs may provide the answers you’re looking for.

-With an approximate 2% acceptance rate, getting into Feinberg is challenging but not impossible.
+With an acceptance rate of 1.86%, getting into Feinberg is challenging but not impossible.
 Ensure you spend a lot of time perfecting your application for a better shot at acceptance.

 There are no GPA requirements or cutoffs to gain admission.
 However, the median GPA of admitted students is 3.92; it’s in your best interest to aim for a GPA equal to or higher than the median.